NotRambi/NotRambi/README.md

 ## Hi there, My name is Alessio 👋
-I'm a student at the University of La Sapienza in Rome.<br>
+I'm a Computer Engineer and a student at the University of La Sapienza in Rome.<br>
-I am studying computer science engineering and am passionate about programming and everything related to technology.<br>
+I am studying for an MSc in Engineering in Computer Science and am passionate about programming and everything related to technology.<br>
 Sometimes, when I'm bored, I start some completely useless project just to do something.
 Everything but studying.

 ![NotRambi's GitHub stats](https://github-readme-stats.vercel.app/api?username=NotRambi&show_icons=true&rank_icon=github&theme=radical)